waylenguo/teleport/rfd/0073-kube-secret-storage.md

 If the identity secret exists in Kubernetes and has the node identity on it (entry for `$TELEPORT_REPLICA_NAME`), the storage engine will parse and return the keys to the Agent, so it can use them to authenticate in the Teleport Cluster.
 If the cluster access operation is successful, the agent will be available for usage, but if the access operation fails because the Teleport Auth does not validate the node credentials, the Agent will log an error providing insightful information about the failure cause.

 In case of the identity secret does not exist or is empty, the Kube Agent will try to join the cluster with the invite token provided.
 If the invite token is valid (has details in the Teleport Cluster and did not expire yet), Teleport Cluster will reply with the agent identity.
-Given the identity, the Kube Agent will issue a write request to the storage backend that results in the update of the content in the secret `{{ .Release.Name }}-identity`.
+Given the identity, the Kube Agent will write it in the secret `{{ .Release.Name }}-identity-{{$TELEPORT_REPLICA_NAME}}` for future usage.

-If the invite token is not valid or has expired, the Agent could not join the cluster, and it will stop and log a meaningful error message.
+Otherwise, if the invite token is not valid or has expired, the Agent could not join the cluster, and it will stop and log a meaningful error message.

-The following diagram demonstrates the behavior when using Kubernetes' Secret backend storage.
+The following diagram shows the behavior when using Kubernetes’ Secret backend storage.

 ```text
                                                               ┌─────────┐                                        ┌────────┐          ┌──────────┐